 And while we’ve covered all sorts of tents and outdoor gear — including the best camping tents, outdoor tents, and camping stoves — here we’ve rounded up some of the best canopy tents, as praised by the most enthusiastic reviewers on Amazon.

-Best-rated canopy tent
+Best-rated (and less expensive) canopy tent

 The Coleman screened canopy tent gets high marks for easy set-up and sturdiness.
 “I like [that] you can use it with the screen or without,” writes one reviewer who adds, “I usually put up the screens for the sense of more privacy and then tie a couple back for a quick ‘in and out.’”
 One purchaser bought this to create “a bug-free zone” at music festivals but has since found many other uses for it.
 “So far, it has been used as a coffee-serving tent, a rain shelter, a sun shelter, a tent cover, a portable shower cover, and a nearly-un-tip-over-able structure.
 With six legs instead of four, this canopy has outperformed every single ten-by-ten pop-up I’ve bought since.”
 Another reviewer, who has been using the tent for four years, speaks to its durability: “It has withstood Hurricane Irma and anything else Mother Nature has thrown our way.
 I will be replacing it this spring with one exactly like it only because my crazy Siberian husky puppy decided to turn it into his personal chew toy.
-But even after he attacked it and ripped the anchor strings and some of the fabric off it is still standing in my backyard and doing exactly what a canopy is suppose to do, help protect against the elements.”
+But even after he attacked it and ripped the anchor strings and some of the fabric off it is still standing in my backyard and doing exactly what a canopy is supposed to do, help protect against the elements.”

 Best canopy tent for wind